Visually Descriptive Language Model for Vector Graphics Reasoning: Experiments

 \subsection{Models}

 We compare our work with strong baselines, including both state-of-the-art monolithic large multimodal models (LMMs), i.e., LLaVA-v1.5~\citep{llava15}, GLLaVA~\cite{gao2023gllava}, GPT-4V~\citep{openai2023gpt4}\footnote{GPT-4V model version: gpt-4-1106-vision-preview.}, GPT-4o~\citep{openai2024gpt4o}\footnote{GPT-4o model version: gpt-4o-2024-05-13}, as well as visual programming agents, e.g., ViperGPT~\citep{suris2023vipergpt}.
 ViperGPT employs an LLM to generate code, which can call external vision models, such as GLIP~\citep{glip} and BLIP2~\citep{blip2}, to process the image and generate the final output.
 Given that ViperGPT-style models successfully separate perception from reasoning, we seek to investigate whether the existing perception tools adequately recognize low-level primitives in \imgtype.
-For \oursfull, we explore two variants, namely \ourstxt with GPT-4 (text-only) \footnote{GPT-4 (text-only) model version: gpt-4-0125-preview.}, and \oursmm with GPT-4V and GPT-4o.
-We also experiment with applying weaker LMM reasoners, such as LLaVA, to \oursmm{}.
+For \oursfull, we explore two variants, namely \oursmm with GPT-4V, GPT-4o and \ourstxt with GPT-4 (text-only). \footnote{GPT-4 (text-only) model version: gpt-4-0125-preview.} We also experiment with applying weaker LMM reasoners, such as LLaVA, to \oursmm{}.
 We find that interpreting \blabbr{} requires a certain level of text reasoning capability, and the benefits only emerge with strong LMMs, as shown in Figure~\ref{fig:lmm_improv}.
+However, recent strong open-source LMMs, such as Qwen-2.5-VL-72B~\citep{qwen25vl}, can also benefit from PVD features (see Appendix~\ref{app:tmlr_added_open_source_lmm_reasoner} for additional experiments).
 To obtain more insights in comparing with ViperGPT, we further investigate augmenting \ourstxt with a Code Interpreter (CI).
 We employ the GPT-4 Assistant~\footnote{\url{https://platform.openai.com/docs/assistants/overview/agents}} for our experiments, designating the code interpreter as the sole tool available.
 We use the same set of prompts for both \ourstxt and \oursmm.
 See details about prompt design in Appendix~\ref{sec_app:full_prompts}.